 High-Temperature PEEK or PEK is a slightly different chemistry and is based on polyether ketone PEK rather than PEEK.
 PEK and PEKEKK offer higher softening temperatures than traditional PEEK chemistries.
 The improvement enables PEK based materials such as HT to retain strength and stiffness at 50°F higher temperatures expanding the potential for PEEK in downhole electrical connectors.
 See PEEK HT Comprehensive Overview

 Victrex PEEK 450G (Unfilled PEEK grade) – Over 40 years of proven application history are behind the worldwide recognition and acceptance of Victrex PEEK 450G.
 This unfilled grade has the inherent properties profile that characterizes all PEEK formulations.
-Components machined from Drake’s Victrex 450G PEEK stock shapes are used in oil and gas, aerospace, semiconductor manufacturing and many other high technology, severe service industries.
+Components machined from Drake’s Victrex 450G PEEK stock shapes are used in oil and gas, aerospace, semiconductor manufacturing and many other high technology, severe service industries

 Have a question on Material Selection or Need More Info on Machining?